Werner Otto von Hentig

 After the Nazi Kristallnacht in Germany, November 1938:

 Hentig ... expressed his shame, and willingly used his influence, at great personal risk, to protest a fresh action from starting....
 Hentig interceded with Under-Secretary of State Ernst von Weizsäcker, pointing out the detrimental effects of the riots on German foreign policy....
 Hentig ... did secure the release of ... arrested ...
 Jewish functionaries from concentration camps.

-As the Middle East historian Wolfgang G. Schwanitz of New Jersey proved in his research, Hentig did cultivate a bitter rivalry with another leading German envoy to the Middle East, Dr Fritz Grobba, because they did not share the same ideological opinions.
+As the Middle East historian Wolfgang G. Schwanitz of New Jersey proved in his research, Hentig did cultivate a bitter rivalry with another leading German envoy to the Middle East, Dr. Fritz Grobba, because they did not share the same ideological opinions.
 This shaped the German Middle Eastern policy: Hentig obstructed the expansion of the Second World War to the Middle East.
 Whereas Grobba, an ardent Nazi, belonged in both world wars to the Foreign Office faction that favoured the massive incitement of Muslims to jihad in the British and French colonial empires and the Soviet Union, Hentig and Niedermayer rejected it.
 During the First World War they both underwent a professional transformation in the German officer corps, and nationalist ideas spreading across the region played a part in the conduct of Hentig's secret mission to Kabul, Afghanistan; the Turkish declaration of war escalated racial tensions among the Ottoman-German conspiracy, seeking to launch a Holy War to counter the so-called Allied powers.

 Late in 1940, Lehi representative Naftali Lubenchik went to Beirut to meet Hentig.
 To Hentig's surprise, Lehi proposed the creation of an anti-British alliance with Nazi Germany, in exchange for a fascist Jewish state.
 Lubenchik Jewish state would be ruled in a very similar manner as Germany's dictatorship.
 Hentig requested that the offer be put in writing, after which he delivered the proposal to the Foreign Office in Berlin.
 No reply was ever made.

 Between September 1941 and October 1942, Hentig served as the Foreign Office's liaison officer to the 11th Army High Command in Ukraine, where he repeatedly protested against the massacres committed by Einsatzgruppe D. As with other critical German officers, such protest could be voiced only by citing negative effects on the war economy, Germany's reputation, relations with the local population, and troop morale.
 However, Hentig did denounce the killings as "murder" (Judenermordung) and "butchery" (Schlächterei).

-Some years after the Second World War, Hentig served as the West German ambassador to Indonesia.
-In retirement he was a personal advisor to the Saudi Royal Family for nearly two years.
+Some years after World War II, Hentig served as the West German ambassador to Indonesia.
+In retirement he was a personal advisor to the Saudi royal family for nearly two years.

 In 1961, Hentig, along with Bogislaw von Bonin, Herman Schwann, Wolf Schenke, and Theodor Kogler, was one of the founders of the Association of German National Assembly.

 He died on 8 August 1984 in Lindesnes, Norway, aged 98.